Devviknesh/Snake-Game-/README.md

 Install dependencies (if any)::

-npm install   # For JavaScript version
+npm install   # For JavaScript

 How to Play,